SunilKumarPeela/CyberSecurityProjects/README.md

 > The ransome incident in the health care sector shook the company.
 I have provided the details regarding this incident in the incident response form.

+<h1>Update file through Python Algorithm</h1>

+> T have used the python programming language to update the file after reading it which is attached above.